How We Create Safe Spaces, Twayne Safe Haven

 Confidence

-Being heard builds belief — in your voice, your worth, your story.
+Being heard builds belief, in your voice, your worth, your story.

 Growth

-Young people step into who they are becoming — seen, resilient, connected.
+Young people step into who they are becoming, seen, resilient, connected.

 Practical.
 Community-based.

-Always active.
+Always accessible.

-We support young people through a mix of online and in-person programs, each designed to create connection and build wellbeing where it's needed most.
+We support young people through a mix of online and in-person programs, each designed to create real connection and build wellbeing where it's needed most.

 Storytelling Sessions